Comparator Circuits over Finite Bounded Posets: Preliminaries

-\paragraph{Some Relations in Partition Lattices:} In this section, we prove the existence of a certain formula over partition lattices.
+\paragraph{Some Relations in Partition Lattices:} A formula over a lattice is defined analogously to a Boolean formula.
+The Boolean AND and OR operations are generalized to glb and lub operations of the lattice and the formula may contain elements of the lattice as constants (Similar to Boolean values 0 and 1 in a Boolean formula).
+In this section, we prove the existence of a certain formula over partition lattices.
 The following statements hold\footnote{Since we have not seen them explicitly in the literature, we include the proofs in this paper.} for any partition lattice $\Pi_{i}$ where $i \geq 2$.
+In the following propositions, the element 0 refers to the least element of the lattice and the element 1 refers to the greatest element of the lattice.